abuthahir-19/Weather-app/README.md

 # Weather application which display static data about current weather conditions

-This is task related project where a specifi design is given to convert it into a real time static website which basically display the data about current weather conditions.
+This is task related project where a specific design is given to convert it into a real-time static website which basically display the data about current weather conditions in the New York city.

 # Start Accessing the Application
 To access the project click on the below link